jfharney/ScientificWorkspace/INSTALL.md

    This suppresses a warning about some project unittests not executing as expected after upgrades beyond Django 1.5.

- - In $SW/django-fe/constellation/constellation/settings.py, make sure your
+ - Edit the following files to make sure the path prefix is correct.
+   "/Users/8x0/sciworkspace/2-26/ScientificWorkspace" must be changed to whatever is in $SW (set two steps above).

+        $SW/django-fe/constellation/constellation/settings.py
+        $SW/django-fe/constellation/constellationconfig.cfg
+        $SW/django-fe/constellation/constellationfe/common/utils.py

-   database name is correct in the DATABASES dictionary
+   For example, in $SW/django-fe/constellation/constellation/settings.py, the database name must be correct in the DATABASES dictionary

         'NAME': '/Users/8xo/sciworkspace/2-26/ScientificWorkspace/django-fe/constellation.db',